-The Evendons Primary School (EPS) Trust was set up in 2014, and its Trustees are Hilary Grealis, Martin Hannaford and Helen Thorndyke.
+The Evendons Primary School (EPS) Trust was set up in 2014, and its Trustees are Hilary Grealis, Martin Hannaford, Helen Thorndyke and Tim Rhodes.

 Hilary, Martin and Helen are all members of the Parent Proposer Group are responsible for the ongoing management of the school along with the governing body.
 As a standalone Trust the school has flexibility and choice when procuring educational expertise, control over site development, budget management and recruitment.
 The Trust is responsible for the recruitment of the governing body that sets the strategic priorities for the school and holds the school leadership team to account for the school’s educational performance and improvement.